Skip to content

 In our experience, PII data plays a vital role in fraud detection.
 We've seen upwards of 30+% of fraudulent activity better identified with the addition of PII that extends beyond simply a hashed ID.
 In a world where organizations continue to struggle with balancing between limiting fraud losses and lowering the number of false positives, a fraud management strategy without PII is leaving the door open to key misses in your strategy.

-Read more about the Celebrus Fraud Data Platform to the value of a complete profile in combatting digital fraud: Fraud Data Platform
+Read more about the true first-party digital identity fraud solution like Celebrus to gain the value of a complete profile in combatting digital fraud.